Azathothas/Stars/README.md

 - [JuliaPoo/Artfuscator](https://github.com/JuliaPoo/Artfuscator) – A C compiler targeting an artistically pleasing nightmare for reverse engineers
 - [LekKit/RVVM](https://github.com/LekKit/RVVM) – The RISC-V Virtual Machine
 - [Moe-hacker/ruri](https://github.com/Moe-hacker/ruri) – A Linux container written in C 🍥
+- [Netflix/bpftop](https://github.com/Netflix/bpftop) – bpftop provides a dynamic real-time view of running eBPF programs.
+It displays the average runtime, events per second, and estimated total CPU % for each program.
 - [NixOS/patchelf](https://github.com/NixOS/patchelf) – A small utility to modify the dynamic linker and RPATH of ELF executables
 - [PangBaiWork/Dowork](https://github.com/PangBaiWork/Dowork) – Run GNU/Linux on Android  (all in one)
 - [RsyncProject/rsync](https://github.com/RsyncProject/rsync) – An open source utility that provides fast incremental file transfer.
 It also has useful features for backup and restore operations among many other use cases.